Lessons Learned in Teaching QA

 2. “Mastering Software Quality Assurance: Best Practices, Tools and Techniques for Software Developers”, Murali Chemuturi, J. Ross Publishing, 2010 (or Latest Edition)

-- Assignments will include creating Test Plans, Test Cases and Test Scripts.
-Also, a study on formal methods and their relevancy to the current tech industry will be included.
+Assignments will include creating Test Plans, Test Cases, and Test Scripts.
+Also, a study on formal methods and their relevance to the current tech industry will be included.

 Pretty ambitious, eh?
 I know!